 In addition to establishing an ethical environment, board members and management must also take the lead in implementing and maintaining a formal fraud risk management program.
 One key element of such a program is a fraud risk assessment, which should be updated annually at a minimum or more frequently if conditions warrant.
 Recall that GRC means, Governance, Risk, and Compliance because it’s a waterfall concept – meaning that good governance includes risk management, and risk management should be driving the compliance initiative or program.
 Why?
 Because how can you design an effective compliance program to deter And detect fraud, including bribery and corruption unless you understand the risks your organization faces.

 The risk assessment, which some say is easy and I disagree, should identify at a minimum fraud schemes and the acts that could potentially occur, possible concealment strategies that could be used by the fraudster to avoid detection, possible conversion tactics, the individuals or gatekeepers who pose the highest risk of committing fraud, controls that are in place to deter or detect fraud and a list of warning signals or “red flags” that are useful in many ways, including assessing the design of controls.

 The success of the fraud risk assessment process hinges on how effectively the results are reported and what the organization then does with those results – in other words, “How is it operationalized”? – See Practice Pointer below.

-- Identify, understand, and evaluate the company’s business and operating environment along with the pressures that exist.
+Identify, understand, and evaluate the company’s business, their strategy, and operating environment along with the pressures that exist.

-- Consider the strategy and objectives put forth.
+Consider the strategy and objectives put forth.
 This helps with assessing pressure and possible override then link the objectives to controls.

 Evaluate and determine your Fraud Risk Universe (See graphic above).